AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 >[!NOTE]
 >
->The minimum architecture guidelines presented below are for production enviroments and high traffic sites.
-These are **not** the [minimum specifications](/help/sites-deploying/technical-requirements.md#prerequisites) needed to run AEM.
+>The minimum architecture guidelines presented below are for production environments and high traffic sites.
+These guidelines are **not** the [minimum specifications](/help/sites-deploying/technical-requirements.md#prerequisites) to run AEM.

 To establish good performance when using TarMK, you should start from the following architecture: